-To clarify things, let’s look at a hypothetical example of E-mini futures contracts.
+Let’s look at a hypothetical example of E-mini futures contracts to clarify things.
 Remember which contract is the most actively traded on the market?
 We will take the value of the S&P index at the time of writing this article.
 It is at 3900.
 The contract is set at $50 times the value of the index.
 That is the multiplier.

 Suppose the investor sets a stop loss is set at 3850.
 The potential loss is $50*(3900-3850), which is $2500 plus any margin costs.
 The investor expects the S&P to reach 3950 in the next trading sessions.

 They then add a limit order to sell when it reaches 3950.
 The potential profit becomes $50*(3950-3900), which amounts to $2500 plus any margin fees.

 Margin calls can be an important factor in the future.
 In the example above, we used the S&P index.
 It isn’t very volatile in comparison to commodities.
 However, they can experience much greater volatility, affecting the future outcome.
 Pay close attention.

 In the example above, the E-Mini S&P had a multiplier of $50.
 However, this isn’t the case for every contract.
 They vary from $0.50, which is the case for the micro E-mini, to $250, representing the E-mini Energy Select Sector Futures.
 In the case of commodities, it is a set number of bushels, barrels, gallons, ounces, or pounds.
 See the graph below for more details.

 (table taken from Wikipedia)

 These numbers are more affordable for investors that don’t have millions of dollars to play with.
 So even institutional investors opted for E-mini futures contracts.